Hahn-Schickard/AutoFlow/README.md

 If you want to contribute to the further development of AutoFlow, the most important questions for getting started are answered in our [developer documentation](https://github.com/Hahn-Schickard/AUTOflow/blob/main/READMEs/README_Developer_documentation.md).

+## Contribution
+If you would like to be a part of programming AutoFlow, we would be very happy to have you.
+For example, you can implement new functions or features and create a "pull request".
+If your innovations fit our vision of AutoFlow, we will gladly incorporate the changes/new features into our tool.
+We are always open and grateful for new creative ideas to extend the tool!
+Further information can be found [here](https://github.com/Hahn-Schickard/AutoFlow/blob/main/CONTRIBUTING.md).

 ## Upcoming